British Neo-Romanticism

 Britishneoromanticism.com celebrates the movement by presenting work by some of the best known figures – Bawden, Minton, Piper, Ravilious, Spencer, Tunnard, Jones, alongside some of its lesser known unsung heroes such as Kenneth Rowntree, Charles Mahoney, John Bolam, Roy Turner Durrant, Humphry Spender, Harold Hitchcock, and Kathleen Guthrie.

-• Roy-Turner-Durrant: Composition-1949
+• Roy-Turner-Durrant: Space-machine-1944

-Roy Turner Durrant: Composition 1949
+Roy Turner Durrant: Space machine 1944

 • Kenneth-Rowntree: View-through-open-window,-1944